-The Arts and Literacy After School and Summer Program addresses the educational needs of Bushwick children by providing them with opportunities to create, think, communicate, and problem solve.
+The Arts and Literacy After School and Summer Program addresses the educational needs of children by providing them with opportunities to create, think, communicate, and problem solve.
 Program activities build literacy in the widest sense of the word through creative writing, the visual arts, theater, photography, video, creative movement, music, martial arts, media literacy, gardening, and Yoga.
 The interdisciplinary curriculum builds upon the children's interests and strengths, using the same effective, holistic, multicultural approach which is the hallmark of all of CHFS's programs.
-The program also offers art therapy, monthly Family Art Nights with family literacy workshops, support for families, family educational trips, apprenticeships for neighborhood high school students, and comprehensive services through the agency’s other programs.
+The program also offers art therapy, monthly Family Arts Nights with family literacy workshops, support for families, family educational trips, apprenticeships for neighborhood high school students, and comprehensive services through the agency's other programs.

 The Beacon Center for Arts and Leadership is an educational and recreational community center serving the youth and families in Bushwick out of I.S.
 291. Beacon provides free opportunities to create, critically think, communicate, and problem solve through arts-based activities that build leadership skills and empower the individual.
-Community youth have access to free programming in mediums such as creative writing, visual arts, sports, media literacy, and dance, in addition to homework help.
+Community youth have access to free programming in mediums such as culinary arts creative writing, visual arts, sports, media literacy, and dance, in addition to homework help.
 During evenings and weekends, programs are available for teens, including open gym, basketball, and a youth advisory council; for adults there are Zumba, step and yoga, classes.

 Offers bilingual (English/Spanish) services in community based foster care, adoption, home finding, independent living for teens, and such ancillary services as housing advocacy, education and training for youth, birth parents, and resource parents.